 Lincoln first gained Fairtrade city status in 2013, after achieving five goals to support the movement.
-Which include serving Fairtrade products, ensuring at least four Fairtrade products ranges are readily available in local retail outlets, ensuring local workplaces and community organisations support Fairtrade, alongside having regular Fairtrade meetings.
+This included serving Fairtrade products, ensuring at least four Fairtrade products ranges are readily available in local retail outlets, ensuring local workplaces and community organisations support Fairtrade, alongside having regular Fairtrade meetings.

-Contributing to 7million people including producers, workers and their families who have benefited from the Fairtrade Foundation.
+In turn, contributing to 7 million people including producers, workers and their families who have benefited from the Fairtrade Foundation.

-Fairtrade is an arrangement designed to help producers in developing countries to achieve sustainable fair-trade deals by following three simple principles: maintain long-term direct trading relationships, payment of fair prices.
-No child labour, forced or otherwise exploited labour.
+Fairtrade is an arrangement designed to help producers in developing countries achieve sustainable fair-trade deals and follow three simple principles: maintain long-term direct trading relationships and pay fair prices.
+No child labour forced or otherwise exploited labour.

-Local supporting businesses can be identified through window stickers that should be displayed on their premises.
+Local supporting businesses can be identified through Fairtrade window stickers displayed on their premises.